RavenousLegs

 Kedarnath Temple - Auden's Col trek end point

-During the entire trek we kept cursing Doctor for forcing us to this trek (he cursed himself as well).
-We all started missing the trek, the moment we bid adieu to eachother.
-We thank Doctor everyday for making us feel proud and privileged about ourselves.
-Undoubtedly this was the best trek we've ever had.
-Auden's Col is pure, pristine and beautiful.
-Ours was the only team trekking there at that time.
+During the entire trek, we couldn’t help but curse Doctor for forcing us to undertake this journey.
+He, too, cursed himself.
+As soon as we bid farewell to each other, we all began to miss the trek.
+We are eternally grateful to Doctor for making us feel proud and privileged about ourselves.
+Undoubtedly, this was the most incredible trek we’ve ever had.
+Auden’s Col is a pure, pristine, and breathtaking sight.
+At that time, ours was the only team trekking there.

 Video showing the entire route of Auden's Col & Mayali Pass trek